awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 For more information, see [Actions, resources, and condition keys for AWS Health APIs and Notifications](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awshealthapisandnotifications.html) in the *Service Authorization Reference*\.

 **Example : Action\-based condition**
-This policy statement grants access to Personal Health Dashboard and the AWS Health `Describe*` API operations, but denies access to any AWS Health events that relate to Amazon EC2\.
+This policy statement grants access to AWS Personal Health Dashboard and the AWS Health `Describe*` API operations, but denies access to any AWS Health events that relate to Amazon EC2\.

 ```
 {